dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-Naming-of-Parts.md

 who abandoned his family when Ada was only one month old.
 He died&mdash;tempestuously and Romantically&mdash;of infection eight years later while fighting in the Greek War of Independence.

-Byron fathered multiple illegetimate children and carried on numerous affairs during his marriage, possibly including one with his half-sister (!).
+Byron fathered multiple illegitimate children during his life and carried on numerous affairs during his marriage, including, allegedly, one with his half-sister (tempestuous!).
 Her experience with Byron soured Lady Ada's mother on the literary men, and she pushed her daughter to study science and mathematics instead.

+**ENIAC and EDVAC**
+The first general-purpose programmable electronic computer was the ENIAC ("Electronic Numerical Integrator and Calculator") designed by John Mauchley and J. Presper Eckhert at the University of Pennsylvania.
+Construction began on the system in 1943 and it was unveiled to the public in February of 1946.
+The U.S. Army financed the system (at a cost of $7 million in today's currency) to automate the construction of artillery ballistics tables.

 ### The von Neumann Architecture